ramajaradat/Optimal_State/README.md

 ## Features

-1-Mood Tracking:
+1- Mood Tracking:

 Track emotional states and mental well-being using visual tools like cardn selectors and 2x2 grids.

-2-Real-Time Data Storage:
+2- Real-Time Data Storage:

 Firebase Realtime Database stores user information and history, including timestamps and statuses.

-3-Customization:
+3- Customization:

 Users can change the app theme (light or dark).

-4-User Roles:
+4- User Roles:

 Different interfaces for providers and general users.
 Providers are directed to a dedicated Provider Home Screen.